sachi097/image_captioning/README.md

 # PicInfo: Caption Generation for Images

-Image captioning involves generating human3 readable descriptions or sentences that accurately depict the content of an image.
+Image captioning involves generating human readable descriptions or sentences that accurately depict the content of an image.
 In this study, we propose an image caption generation utilizing two NLP techniques